Steps to Earning Substance Abuse Counselor Certification in Arkansas

 The Board provides a Licensure Submission Checklist to help you in this process.

-The application process includes furnishing the same documents and information you already collected for your ADC certification application — proof of your completed bachelor’s degree in the behavioral health field, verification of your supervised work experience, and proof of at least six hours of ethics training within the last two years.
+The application process includes furnishing the same documents and information you already collected for your ADC certification application — proof of your completed bachelor’s degree in the behavioral health field, verification of your supervised work experience, and evidence of at least six hours of ethics training within the last two years.

 Requirements for Advanced Alcohol and Drug Counselor (AADC) Certification Through ASACB: